 The first reason is that a regularly updated blog posted at least 4 times a month will boost your SEO big time.
 The second reason is that if you’re producing content that people care about on a regular basis, your clients are more likely to feel connected to you, and your potential clients are more likely to want to sign up for your services.

 The key to SEO is relevance and consistency.
-You want to produce content that your readers want, no, need to read.
+You want to produce content that your readers need to read.
 You also, as previously mentioned, want to produce consistent content that ranks you higher on Google and connects you to your clients.
 It makes you seem reliable to post regular content every week on the same day of the week so that people know what to expect from you.

 You don’t have a blog just for the fun of it, although writing a blog certainly is fun.
 At least, it’s fun for me as a copywriter.
 I love writing blogs.
 I love helping you make connections with your clients and people who visit your websites in a way that you normally don’t get to.